 What do Aquaculture Technicians do?

-- Breed and raise marine organisms such as fish, eels, crustaceans, shellfish, pearl-producing shellfish, algae, crocodiles and turtles in artificial conditions.
+- Breed and raise marine organisms such as fish, eels, crustaceans, shellfish, pearl-producing shellfish and algae in artificial conditions.

 - Identify common diseases in fish and shellfish and take the necessary steps to prevent problems that may occur in intensive farming.

 - Assist with experiments relating to nutrition or methods of controlling predators, parasites and other disease-causing organisms.

 - Monitor the environment using oxygen meters, salinity meters, pH (acidity) meters and water chemistry analysis kits.